Get Approved for up to $35,000 in 3 minutes

 Cryptocurrency Exchanges

 This consists of using online exchange platforms for cryptocurrency.
 Some examples of this would be Binance and Coinbase.
 Just because you are using a platform to help you with your crypto buying, selling and trading, it doesn’t mean you aren’t subjected to taxes.
-These platforms can help you with making informed decisions as well as keeping track of all of your crypto transactions, though.
+These platforms can help you make informed decisions as well as keep track of all of your crypto transactions.
 Which platform you use will make a difference in how you find this information and submit it to the CRA with any other required information.

 Taxes When Using Crypto Platforms

 When you are using different cryptocurrency platforms and different currencies it is important to file all of those different transactions separately.
-Each platform you use will be different though when it comes to gathering the information you need at tax time since you do need to keep track of all the crypto transactions you have made for each tax year.
-It is required to keep this information for 6 years from the end of the last relevant tax year.
+Each crypto asset service provider's process will be different, though when it comes to gathering the information you need at tax time you do need to keep track of all the crypto transactions you have made for each tax year.
+It is required to keep your crypto tax reports for 6 years from the end of the last relevant tax year.

 The things that should be included in your records are: